adamspe/bird_sightings/README.md

 "Bird Sightings" block to the "Content" area.
 The only other thing the page should contain is the "User login" block in the "Sidebar first" area.
 So either remove the Navigation/Search blocks or make it so they don't show on your empty page.
-When finished with that don't forget to scroll down to the bottom of the "Blocks" page and click "Save blocks" so that things actually stick.
-(Note: I've had to do the moving of blocks repeatedly even after clicking "Save blocks" since Drupal seems to lose some changes).
+When finished with that don't forget to scroll down to the bottom of the "Blocks" page and click "Save blocks" so that things actually stick. (**Note:** I've had to do the moving of blocks repeatedly even after clicking "Save blocks" since Drupal seems to lose some changes so you may just want to revisit the blocks config and make sure your changes actually took, you may need to re-apply them).

 **Issue:** _The module was intended to come with a pre-canned set of "Bird categories" but that's not coming along so you'll need to create at least one category so that sightings can be created.
 Visit "Structure" > "Taxonomy" and click the